Heaven or Hell (album)

-Heaven or Hell is the debut studio album by American singer and rapper Don Toliver.
-It was released on March 13, 2020, by Cactus Jack Records, Atlantic Records and We Run It Entertainment.
-The album features guest appearances by Travis Scott, Kaash Paige, Quavo and Offset from Migos, and Sheck Wes.
-It also contains production from high-profile record producers, mainly from WondaGurl and Mike Dean, as well as Sonny Digital, Frank Dukes, and Cubeatz, among others.
+Heaven or Hell is the debut studio album by American rapper and singer Don Toliver.
+It was released through Cactus Jack, Atlantic Records, and We Run It Entertainment on March 13, 2020.
+The album features guest appearances from Travis Scott, Kaash Paige, Quavo and Offset from the now-defunct hip-hop trio Migos, and Sheck Wes.
+Production was handled by Travis Scott himself, WondaGurl, Mike Dean, Sonic Major, Sonny Digital, Frank Dukes, Cvre, Mido Cubeatz, Nils, Cássio, Freakey!, Forthenight, Cash Passion, Nkenge 1x, TM88, and El Michels.

-Heaven or Hell was supported by four singles: "No Idea", "Can't Feel My Legs", "Had Enough" and "After Party".
-"No Idea" became his highest-charting single on the US Billboard Hot 100, peaking at number 43.
+Heaven or Hell was supported by three singles: "No Idea", "Can't Feel My Legs", and "After Party".
 The album received generally positive reviews from music critics and was a commercial success.
 It debuted at number seven on the US Billboard 200 chart, earning 44,000 album-equivalent units in its first week.

 Background

 In 2018, after guest appearing on Travis Scott's third studio album Astroworld, Toliver signed onto the former's record label Cactus Jack Records, along with Atlantic Records and We Run It Entertainment.

 In May 2019, Toliver stated the album's original title as "Resurrection".

 In December 2019, Toliver was featured on the Cactus Jack compilation album JackBoys.

 On March 10, 2020, Toliver announced Heaven or Hell on social media alongside the album's artwork which was created by illustrator Matthew McCormick.